 The Oklahoma State Constitution, the Charter of The City of Norman and state law give residents the power to file initiative petitions about legislative issues.
 With the required number of legally sufficient signatures, the initiative triggers a citywide public vote.

 Leased Parking Space on Gray Street

 A portion of the Downtown Gray Street parking lot, totaling 41 spaces, is available for leased parking.
 Click here and go to Miscellaneous Services, Parking Meters to print an application and a copy of the lease agreement.
-Once completed, please return those documents to the City Clerk's office by December 18, 2020.
+If you have any questions please call (405) 366-5386.